GMTurbo/tps/readme.markdown

 # tps

-Need to map points and arbitary numbers?
+Need to map points and arbitrary numbers?
 Want to make smooth curves through 2D points?
 Need to map a 3D surface to some parametric values?
 Now you can!

 # example